Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Lycopene

 Lycopene is a natural carotenoid found in fruits and vegetables, with the highest concentrations found in tomatoes and tomato-based products.
-It is a potent antioxidant with potential health benefits, including potential life-extending properties.
+It is a potent antioxidant with potential health benefits, including the potential to increase lifespan.

 One study published in the American Journal of Epidemiology found that higher lycopene levels were associated with a lower risk of all-cause mortality in a large population-based study of older adults.
 The researchers observed that participants with the highest lycopene levels had a 26% lower risk of death from all causes compared to those with the lowest levels.